Leadership coach Elizabeth Lyle is concerned about the future of leadership.

 Companies need to recognize that “the best form of learning happens on the job.”
 Two factors which almost all the time and affect most of the results are role models and work environments, which in any case are critical to such learning.

 Alas, today’s senior leaders are inept role models, and work environments are experiencing radical disruption.
-Thus, middle managers must “take charge of their professional destinies” or risk inheriting antiquitated organizations.
+Thus, middle managers must “take charge of their professional destinies” or risk inheriting antiquated organizations.
 Senior managers often are reluctant to bequeath power to their underlings, but they need to learn that ceding some control can be beneficial.

 For example, John ought to present Jane with a thoughtful proposal on how to make decision-making processes more efficient and ask for Jane’s permission to do so.
-By giving John space to practice new leadership behaviors, Jane can contribute to developing a new generation of leaders and augment her own leadership style.
+By giving John space to practice new leadership behaviours, Jane can contribute to developing a new generation of leaders and augment her own leadership style.

 Leadership coaches can act as “couples therapists” in this process by observing and advising on the interactions between leaders and their direct reports, fostering the cooperation and communication skills critical to the workplace of the future.